ADHD is the most common developmental disorder, affecting approximately 10% of children worldwide.

 ADHD has 3 presentations: Primarily Inattentive (20-30% of diagnosed kids), Primarily Hyperactive/Impulsive (less than 15%), and Combined, which is the most common presentation (50-75%).

 Degree of symptoms varies greatly depending on the environment.
 Situations that are fun or interesting decrease symptoms, while demanding or ‘boring’ situations often increase symptoms.
 Recent studies also show that most people with ADHD have periods of symptom remission and recurrence over their lifetime.

-Studies show that about half of kids diagnosed with ADHD will eventually have a significant decrease in symptoms.
-This usually occurs during puberty and is seen most often with symptoms of hyperactivity & impulsivity (vs. inattention).
+Studies show that almost 50% of kids diagnosed with ADHD will eventually have a significant decrease in symptoms.
+This usually occurs during puberty and is seen most often with symptoms of hyperactivity.
+Inattention only decreases significantly in about 20% of kids.

-Kids with ADHD often have executive function deficits, like difficulty with memory, planning, organization, self-regulation, and goal achievement.
+Kids with ADHD often have executive function deficits, like difficulty with memory (80%), planning, organization, self-regulation, motivation, and goal achievement.
+Studies also show that children/teens with executive deficits often perceive time inaccurately—over-estimating time available to complete tasks.
+So, time management is an important skill development area for people with ADHD.

 It is common for kids with ADHD to have other challenges as well.
 44% of kids diagnosed with ADHD have deficits in other areas, such as difficulty with sensory/motor coordination, learning challenges, processing delays, anxiety, tic disorders, self-perception deficits, and social challenges.
 ADHD commonly occurs with Dyslexia, with up to 40% of children with ADHD also having Dyslexia.